firebolt-db/godocs/docs/Guides/getting-started.md

 One of Firebolt’s key optimization strategies is to select a primary index for columns that are used frequently in WHERE, JOIN, GROUP_BY, and clauses used for sorting.
 In Firebolt, a primary index is a type of **sparse index**.
 Thus, selecting the best primary index can reduce query run times significantly by reducing the data set that the query searches over.
 Selecting primary indexes also allows Firebolt to manage updates, deletions and insertions to tables and provide optimal query performance.

-If you have more than one primary index, the order that they are listed is important.
+If you have a composite primary index, the order that the columns are listed is important.
 Specify the column that has a large number of unique values, or high cardinality, first, followed by columns with lower cardinality.
 A sort order with the previous characteristics allows Firebolt to prune, or eliminate irrelevant data, so that it doesn’t have to scan it in query processing.
 Pruning significantly enhances query performance.

 You can create a primary index **only** when you create a table.
 If you want to change the primary index, you must create a new table.
 The following example shows how to use [CREATE TABLE](../../sql_reference/commands/../../docs/sql_reference/commands/data-definition/create-fact-dimension-table.md) to create a new `levels` table, define the schema, and set two primary indexes: